 - Please be aware of conditions at building entrances and exits at your site as floors may be wet from personnel traffic.

 - Try to use primary roads on your commute.
 The conditions of secondary and city streets may not be as good as primary roadways.

 Follow your normal process to report any unsafe site conditions due to ice or snow (i.e., contacting FACT, Security, Contract Administrator, etc.).
 For emergency or quick action needs, ice melt products are available for your use at each building entrance.

 For up-to-date weather information and road-conditions, click on the following links:

 Information regarding the status of the sites is available by calling 77-4INFO (774-4636) or 1-800-988-2482 (toll-free), by logging onto www.774INFO.com.
 (Please remember to hit the Refresh Button to get the latest updates) or by email from Site Administration.

 DuPont Emergency Notification System Information (DENS)

-If you did not have the opportunity to register for the DuPont Emergency Notification System (DENS) in November 2013, it’s not too late!
+If you have not had the opportunity to register for the DuPont Emergency Notification System (DENS) previously, it’s not too late!

-By clicking on this link - mass emergency notification system, you will land on the Emergency Notification System Confluence Home Page (intranet).
+By clicking on this link, DuPont Emergency Notification System, you will land on the Emergency Notification System Home Page.
 The page is designed to give you information about DENS and allow you to register by going directly to the service provider website (Amerilert).